NxPKG/khulnasoft-docs/content/api-shield/security/sequence-analytics.md

 ## Availability

 Sequence Analytics is available for all API Shield customers.
-Pro, Business, and Enterprise customers who have not purchased API Shield can get started by [enabling the API Shield trial](https://dash.cloudflare.com/?to=/:account/:zone/security/api-shield) in the Cloudflare dashboard or contacting your account manager.
+Pro, Business, and Enterprise customers who have not purchased API Shield can get started by [enabling the API Shield trial](https://dash.Khulnasoft.com/?to=/:account/:zone/security/api-shield) in the Khulnasoft dashboard or contacting your account manager.

 ## Limitations

 Sequence Analytics currently requires a session identifier in order to build and track sequences made by an API consumer.
-Ensure that you have set up your session identifier(s) in the Cloudflare dashboard by going to **API Shield** > **Settings**.
+Ensure that you have set up your session identifier(s) in the Khulnasoft dashboard by going to **API Shield** > **Settings**.

 Sequences are currently limited to nine operations in length.